 I continued doing content upgrades that have proven to do well for me, and I HUSTLED and scheduled six more JV webinars to other people’s audiences.
 I also volunteered to be a guest expert in two membership communities (one paid, one not).

 Why didn’t I do all this sooner?
 I HAVE NO IDEA.
 Because there’s no reason I needed to wait until my 4th year to do any of this stuff, and I could have grown a lot faster if I had tried it sooner.

 How to grow your list in 1 easy step (plus 5 bonus steps)

 Here’s the list!
 I made it into a simple, 1-page printable PDF for you.
-Click here and start growing your list now.
+Click here to join our free resource library and start growing your list now.

 OK, so you’re inspired by my story of growth and want to get to work growing your own email list.
 Awesome.
 Here’s what I would tell you if you were one of my students:

 Don’t just look at this list.
 Don’t just download it and forget about it.
 If you want to see growth, you have to do the work.
 (I speak from experience.)